 One of the best places to stay in Abu Dhabi for families is Yas Island, which offers a wide range of family friendly and fun-seeker attractions, including the world's fastest roller coaster, Formula Rossa, at Ferrari World.
 There's also Yas Waterworld, Yas Links Golf, Yas Mall, and a planned Warner Bros. theme park due to open in 2018.

-Yas Viceroy Abu Dhabi is an ultra-modern hotel that arcs over the famous Yas Marina Circuit, used for Formula One racing, where you can dine overlooking the turquoise racetrack.
+W Abu Dhabi - Yas Island is an ultra-modern hotel that arcs over the famous Yas Marina Circuit, used for Formula One racing, where you can dine overlooking the turquoise racetrack.
 If you're feeling energetic, join locals in the cooler early evenings for public walks, jogging, or cycling on the track.
 The hotel also has a private beach for guests.

 Park Inn by Radisson Abu Dhabi, Yas Island also puts families close to Ferrari World and Waterworld and has a garden play area and big playpen located near the pool for pint-sized guests.